shriawesome/MachineLearning/FeatureSelection/README.md

 	* For implementation refer to Correlation_FE.ipynb and Filter_method.ipynb

 	---
 	2. Statistical Methods with Filter Methods -
 		Several methods that rely on Filter methods for Feature Selection :
 	<br>	Statistical Methods
 	<br>	|- Information Gain
 	<br>	|- Fisher Score
 	<br>	|- Univariate Tests
 	<br>	|- Univariate roc-auc/rmse

 			[Note:
 			1. None of the above methods take into consideration variable redundancy.
 			2. All the dependency is checked in the light of target variables.]

 		* Information Gain / Mutual Information
 			* Measures how much information the presence/absence of a feature contributes to making the correct prediction on Y.
 			* MI measures the information that X and Y share: how much knowing one can reduce uncertainty about the other.
 			* If X and Y are independent, then knowing X does not give any inforamation about Y and vice versa.
 			* MI is the same as the ```entropy of X``` and as the ```entropy of Y```.
 			* Popular scikit learn modules :-
 				* ```sklearn.feature_selection - mutual_info_classify and mutual_info_regression```

 		* Fisher Score - Chi-square implementation in sklearn
 			* This score should be used to evaluate `Categorical Variables` in a `Classification` tasks.
 			* Compute chi-squared stats between each non-negative feature and Class.
 			* It compares observed distribution of the different classes of Y among different categories of the feature, against the expected distribution of the target classes, regardless of the feature categories.
 			* Popular scikit learn modules :-
 				* `sklearn.feature_selection -  chi2`

 		* Univariate Feature Selection(ANOVA)
 			* It works by selecting the features based on univariate statistical tests(ANOVA).
 			* The methods based on F-test estimates the degree of linear dependency between the feature and the target.
 			* These methods also assume that the variables follow Gaussian distribution.
 			* Popular scikit learn modules :-
 				* `sklearn.feature_selection - f_classif,f_regression`

 		* Univariate ROC-AUC or MSE
 			* First it works by building a ML model with the given feature, to predict the target.
 			* Typically decision tree is used for predicting in classification problem.
 			* Second, it makes predictions using the model and the mentioned feature.
 			* Third, it ranks the features accoding to the ML metric(roc-aur or mse).
 			* It then selects the highest ranked features
 			* Popular scikit learn modules :-
 				* `sklearn.metrics - roc_auc_score, mean_squared_error`

 	---

-1. FILTER METHODS - CORRELATION

 2. WRAPPER METHODS FOR FEATURE EXTRACTION -
 		* Can also be termed as Greedy Algorithm for feature selection.
 		* Selects a feature by optimising performance of a specific ML model.